 - 70-73% of couples reported relief from their marital distress within 12 sessions of emotionally-focused therapy for couples

-Marriage counseling consists of the following phases: assessment, treatment, phasing out, and relapse prevention.
+Marriage counseling consists of multiple phases, including assessments, implementing treatments, and phasing out of regular sessions.
+Before you really dive in, you can expect to have paperwork to complete, as well as an explanation from the therapist about confidentiality.
 Following up at variable check-in points ensures that you continue to stay on track in the long term.

-You can liken this phase to a doctor performing tests before recommending treatment.
+You can liken this phase to a doctor performing tests before recommending a treatment plan.
 The therapist may require combined or individual sessions to get a history and explore each of your concerns.
-They will also explore both of your backgrounds and how your unique histories may be impacting your relationship.
-In addition to sessions, the therapist may also ask you to complete a questionnaire online or in a paper format.
+They will also dive into both of your backgrounds and how your unique histories may be impacting your relationship.
+In addition to questions during sessions, the therapist may also ask you to complete a questionnaire online or in a paper format.

 Treatment